nutanixworkshops/AOSandESXi_Bootcamp/index.rst

 Getting Started
 ---------------

-Welcome to the Nutanix AOS and AHV Bootcamp!
-This workbook accompanies an instructor-led session that introduces Nutanix Core technologies and many common management tasks.
+Welcome to the Nutanix Orientation for vSphere Administrators Bootcamp!
+This workbook accompanies an instructor-led session that introduces Nutanix technologies and common management tasks.
+Each section has a lesson and one or more lab exercises to give you hands-on practice.

-You will explore Prism Element and become familiar with its features and navigation.
-You will use Prism to perform basic cluster administration tasks, including storage and networking.
-You will also walk through basic VM deployment and management tasks with Prism and AHV.
-Finally, you will explore VM data protection, including snapshots and replication.
 The instructor explains the exercises and answers any additional questions that you may have.

-At the end of the bootcamp, attendees should understand the Core concepts and technologies that make up the Nutanix Enterprise Cloud stack and should be well prepared for a hosted or onsite proof-of-concept (POC) engagement.
+At the end of the bootcamp, attendees should understand the basic concepts and technologies that make up the Nutanix system and how it operates with vCenter and ESXi as the hypervisor.

+A working knowledge of vSphere operations is assumed, such as how to deploy a VM from a template and work with datastores.

 What's New
 ++++++++++

-- Workshop updated for the following software versions:
+- This workshop, we often call then "bootcamps" is new and focusses on how vSphere integrates with Nutanix.
-    - AOS & PC 5.11.2.x
+    - AOS 5.19.x, vCenter/vSphere 6.5u1

-- Optional Lab Updates:

 Agenda